srinikethanreddy01/ContactDetails/README.md

 - React for a dynamic and responsive user interface.
 - Material UI for modern, prebuilt design components.
 - Axios for handling HTTP requests between frontend and backend.
+- Sorting to order the elements based on any of the Data Fields

 ### Database
 - MongoDB for flexible, scalable data storage.